-Over the years I’ve gotten many questions regarding where to go, when to go and how best to plan a trip to see the spring flowers.
+Over the years I’ve gotten many questions regarding where to go, when to go and how best to plan a trip to see the spring flowers in Cape Town.
 So here’s the blog post answering ALL of those questions and hopefully you can plan a day trip of your own in the coming weeks.

-When?
-This is always the biggest factor when planning your trip to the wild flowers.
+This is always the biggest factor when planning your trip to the Spring Flowers in Cape Town.
 Each year the seasons vary slightly with different amounts of rainfall and fluctuating temperatures.
 However, the general time frame is from mid August to the end of September.
 The trouble is that you don’t really know when the flowers will be good as they may still be hiding one weekend, yet out in all their glory the next.
 It’s always a bit of a gamble but in this general time frame you should be able to see something.
-This year I would recommend going within the next 3 weeks.

 Darling is a small town an hour’s drive from Cape Town.
 During spring this quiet little spot is turned into a beautiful floral celebration.
 You’ll take the R27 turning off to the right down Grotto Drive.
 This is a wonderful route as it takes you along a farm road which will be covered in blooms of orange, yellow, pink and purple.
 You can stop off at Groote Poste for a wine tasting or lunch, before continuing on to the town of Darling.
 The centre of town bursts to life in blooms of brilliant colour.
 There is a field covered in yellow and orange daisies dancing with bees and butterflies.
 Throughout the town residential streets are dotted with white daisies, purple vygies and fruit trees boast pink blossoms.